Dues ($19.00) for the year 2017-2018 are due by June 1, 2017

 A MAJOR FUND RAISER FOR THE SOCIETY

-Available for purchasing
+Available for purchasing will be:

-antiques, collectibles (Sebastians), over-looked treasures,
+antiques, collectibles, over-looked treasures,

-books, tools, household items, furniture and
+books, tools, household items, DVDs, furniture and

 gift shop items.

-In addition, hot dogs, beverages, and a friendly small-town vibe
+In addition, hot dogs and beverages

 You are asked to bring something for our baked goods table.